Received her bachelor’s degree in journalism at IU and now is a master’s degree student in the global journalism sequence

 Doctoral student whose work focuses on media law and free speech.

-The School of Journalism has a wealth of knowledgeable researchers with a sincere interest in the success of students’ work.
+IU Journalism has a wealth of knowledgeable researchers with a sincere interest in the success of students’ work.
 Professors are always available and helpful.
 Fellow graduate students are friendly and always willing to lend a hand.
 The Ph.D. program expects interdisciplinary work, which has proven beneficial to my research.
-In short, the school offers the support system to become an excellent researcher.
+In short, the program offers the support system to become an excellent researcher.

 I’m a research assistant at the Center for International Media Law and Policy Studies, working with associate professor Anthony Fargo, and I’m taking classes on historical research methods, ethnography and media, and rhetorical critiques of war.